millr-eng/Mdesigns/index.md

 ---
-title: M Design and Drafting services
+title: M Designs and Drafting services
 ---

-# LM Engineering — Portfolio
+Design services using AutoCAD 2d and 3D modelling services using Sketchup pro.

 A compact, public-friendly portfolio.
 Edit this text to add your brand/alias (you don't need your full name).
 Add images to the **images/** folder and link to them with `![](/images/your-photo.jpg)`.